19balazs86/AzureFunctions/README.md

   - ON .NET Show: [Building workflows with the Durable Task Framework](https://www.youtube.com/watch?v=11a4FMm5BHU)
 - Testing Azure Functions
   - [Azure Tips and Tricks](https://microsoft.github.io/AzureTipsAndTricks/blog/tip196.html "Azure Tips and Tricks")
+- Other
+  - [Is Serverless really as cheap as everyone claims?](https://dev.to/azure/is-serverless-really-as-cheap-as-everyone-claims-4i9n) *(Burke Holland - dev.to)*

 #### Functions